 We are not going into Chinese letters in this article—the focus of this page is to cover the must know words and phrases for your next trip.
 However, we won’t leave you completely in the dark!
 Here are a few tips for understanding Chinese letters before you attend any Chinese summer festivals:

 - Break Them Down: Chinese letters are made of components.
 If you break them down, they will be easier to understand.

-- Chinese Culture Can Help with Chinese Translation: Study Chinese culture to find out how the Chinese letters evolved.
-This will aid with understanding.
+- Understand Chinese Culture: Understanding Chinese culture can help with translation: Study Chinese culture to discover how Chinese letters evolved to aid your understanding.

 - Practice Makes Perfect: You will learn Chinese letters better if you write them often.
 Concentrate on must know words to make communicating easier.